 What is an Ear Infection?

 Bacteria or viruses can cause an ear infection that affects the outer or middle part of your ear.
-There are two main types of infection based on where it occurs.
-Outer ear infections affecting the ear canal are called acute otitis externa or swimmer’s ear (x).
-Acute otitis media, or infection of the middle ear, affects the space behind your eardrum that transmits sound for hearing (x, x).
+There are two main types of ear being infected based on where it occurs.
+The outer ear infections affect the ear canal called acute otitis externa or swimmer’s ear. (x) Acute otitis media, or the middle ear infection, affects the space behind your eardrum that transmits sound for hearing. (x) (x)

 Ear Infection Symptoms

 As the infection progresses, some people may develop fluid draining from their ear.
-This fluid may be clear and odorless in mild cases, but pus may indicate more severe infection (x).
-Both outer and middle ear infections may produce fluid, otherwise known as an effusion, which may feel like fullness in the affected ear (x).
+This fluid may be clear and odorless in mild cases, but pus may show a more severe infection. (x) Both outer and middle ear infections may produce fluid, otherwise known as an effusion, which may feel a fullness in the affected ear. (x)

 In kids, symptoms of an ear infection may not be as obvious.
 Younger children and babies have trouble communicating that something is wrong.
-Some clues that you can look out for include frequent tugging or pulling on an ear.
-Pain is usually worse when kids lay down for bed, so some will have more trouble sleeping (x).
-Crying more often than usual, acting more irritable and loss of appetite may also be signs of an ear infection in a small child.
+Some clues that you can look out for include frequent tugging or pulling on an ear. (x) Pain is usually worse when kids lay down for bed, so some will have more trouble sleeping. (x) Crying more often than usual, acting more irritable, and losing appetite may also be signs of an ear infection in a small child.

 Other Characteristics of Ear Infections